-Federal Supplemental Educational Opportunity Grant (FSEOG)
+Federal Supplemental Educational Opportunity

-The FSEOG is a limited grant fund for Pell-eligible students with the lowest Expected Family Contribution (EFC), who meet the priority filing deadlines and are enrolled at least half-time.

-Federal Work-Study (FWS)

-Federal Work-Study is a program that provides jobs for students who demonstrate financial need and are enrolled at least half-time.
-Eligible students are placed into workstudy jobs, usually on campus.
+Grant (FSEOG): The Federal Supplemental Educational Opportunity Grant is a limited grant fund for Pell-eligible students with the lowest Expected Family Contribution (EFC), who meet the priority filing deadlines and are enrolled at least half-time.
+Federal Work-Study (FWS): Federal Work-Study is a program that provides jobs for students who demonstrate financial need and are enrolled at least half-time.
+Eligible students are placed into work-study jobs, usually on campus.
 Funding is limited for this program.
-Student must remain in good academic standing to participate in the FWS program.

-Federal Direct Student Loans Federal Subsidized Direct Stafford Loans

-The Federal Subsidized Direct Loan is a need-based student loan program designed to assist students with educational expenses while attending at least half-time in an eligible program of study.
+Federal Subsidized Direct Stafford Loans: The Federal Subsidized Direct Loan is a need-based student loan program designed to assist students with educational expenses while attending at least half-time in an eligible program of study.
 This student loan is insured by the federal government.

 The subsidized student loan is based on unmet need after being awarded grants and scholarships.
 The interest is subsidized by the federal government as long as the student is enrolled at least half-time.
-The student must be enrolled in 6 or more units to be eligible for Direct Loans.
-See Special Note on page 9.
+See Special Note.

-Federal Unsubsidized Direct Stafford Loans

-Some colleges may offer unsubsidized Direct Loans.
+Federal Unsubsidized Direct Stafford Loans: Some colleges may offer unsubsidized Direct Loans.
 Eligibility for subsidized student loans will be reviewed first.
 The unsubsidized student loan can be need based or non-need based.
 The interest on this loan begins to accrue when it is funded.
 Students have the option of making interest payments or deferring the interest.
-See Special Note on page 9.
+See Special Note.